Mathnerd314/stroscot/docs/Commentary/Compiler-Library.rst

 UDIV by 0 on ARM simply produces 0.
 So on ARM producing the division by 0 error requires checking if the argument is zero beforehand and branching.
 The people that really can't afford this check will have to use the unchecked division instruction in the assembly module, or make sure that the check is compiled out.
 But on x86, DIV by 0 on produces a fault, which on Linux the kernel picks up and sends to the application as a SIGFPE.
 So on x86 we can decide between inserting a check and handling the SIGFPE.
 It'll require testing to see which is faster in typical programs - my guess is the handler, since division by zero is rare.

+Null
+====

+``null`` is just a symbol.
+The interesting part is the types.
+A type may either contain or not contain the null value.
+If the type does contain null, then the null value represents an absent or uninitialized element, and should be written with a question mark, like ``Pointer?``.
+If the type does not contain null, then the value is guaranteed to be non-null, and the type should not have a question mark.
+We can formalize this by making ``?`` a type operator, ``A? = assert (null notin A); A | {null}``.

 Relations
 =========